addyosmani/backbone-fundamentals/README.md

 var myGalleryRouter = new GalleryRouter();
 ```

-Note: In Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
-This effectively permits non-hashtag routes such as http://www.scriptjunkie.com/just/an/example to be supported with automatic degradation should your browser not support it.
-For the purposes of this tutorial, we won't be relying on this newer functionality as there have been reports about issues with it under iOS/Mobile Safari.
-Backbone's hash-based routes should however suffice for our needs.
+As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
+This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
+This be supported with automatic degradation when a user's browser doesn't support pushState.
+For the purposes of this tutorial, we'll use the hashtag method.

 ####Backbone.history